Embedding bordered Riemann surfaces in strongly pseudoconvex domains: The main result

 The main new point is that Theorem \ref{th:main1} holds for bordered Riemann surfaces of any given conformal type.
-If one only wishes to control the topological type of $M$, then the conclusion follows easily from the known results, and in this case we can find proper holomorphic immersions if $n=2$ and embeddings if $n\ge 3$.
+If one only wishes to control the topological type of $M$, then the conclusion follows easily from the known results, and in this case we can find proper holomorphic immersions if $n=2$ and proper holomorphic embeddings if $n\ge 3$.

 As pointed in Remark \ref{rem:weaker}, Theorem \ref{th:main1} holds under a weaker geometric assumption on $\Omega$.
-It likely holds for any relatively compact, strongly pseudoconvex domain $\Omega$ in a Stein manifold $X$ of dimension $>1$; we leave this generalization to an interested reader.
+It likely holds for any relatively compact, strongly pseudoconvex domain $\Omega$ in a Stein manifold $X$ of appropriate dimension; we leave this generalization to an interested reader.

-The Hopf--Ole\u{\i}nik lemma \cite{Hopf1952PAMS,Oleinik1952MS}, applied to the negative subharmonic function $\rho\circ f$ on $M$ which vanishes on $bM$, shows that a map $f$ as in the theorem is an immersion along the boundary $bM$ and it intersects $b\Omega$ transversely.
+The Hopf--Ole\u{\i}nik lemma \cite{Hopf1952PAMS,Oleinik1952MS}, applied to the negative subharmonic function $\rho\circ f$ on $M$ which vanishes on $bM$, shows that a map $f$ as in the theorem is an immersion along the boundary $bM$ which intersects $b\Omega$ transversely.
 Conversely, if $C$ is a smooth curve in $b\Omega$ lying in the boundary of a complex analytic curve $A\subset \Omega$ then the pair $(A,C)$ is a local smooth manifold with boundary at every point $p\in C$; see \cite{Chirka1982MS} and \cite[Theorem 1.1]{Forstneric1988PM}.

 \begin{remark} A generic holomorphic map $M\to\C^n$ from an open Riemann surface is an immersion if $n\ge 2$, and is an injective immersion if $n\ge 3$.
-Hence, the conclusion of the theorem may not be optimal in this respect.
-This loss of the optimal immersion and embedding dimension by one may well be due to the method of proof.
-On the other hand, it is not clear whether the general position argument gives the standard conclusion within the space of holomorphic maps $M\to\Omega\subset\C^n$ which extend smoothly to $\overline M$ and map $bM$ to $b\Omega$.
+Hence, the conclusion of the theorem is not be optimal in this respect.
+This loss of the optimal immersion and embedding dimension by one may be due to the method of proof.
+On the other hand, it is not clear whether the general position argument gives the optimal conclusion within the space of holomorphic maps $M\to\Omega\subset\C^n$ which extend smoothly to $\overline M$ and map $bM$ to $b\Omega$.
 We do not investigate this question here. \end{remark}

-There are many proper holomorphic discs in the ball given by rational and also by polynomial maps; see \cite{DAngelo2021,DAngeloHuoXiao2017}.
+There are many proper holomorphic discs in the ball $\B^n$ of $\C^n$ given by rational and also by polynomial maps; see \cite{DAngelo2021,DAngeloHuoXiao2017}.
 We ask the following question.

-\begin{problem} Let $M$ be a bordered Riemann surface with real analytic boundary in a compact Riemann surface $R$.
-Does there exist a proper holomorphic embedding $M\to\B^n$ to the unit ball of some $\C^n$ given by a meromorphic map of $R$ to $\C^n$ without poles in $\overline M$? \end{problem}
+\begin{problem} Let $M$ be a bordered Riemann surface with real analytic or real algebraic boundary in a compact Riemann surface $R$.
+Is there a proper holomorphic embedding $M\hra\B^n$ for some $n>1$ given by a meromorphic map of $R$ to $\C^n$ without poles in $\overline M$? \end{problem}

 Let us place our theorem in the context of known results.